On the geometry of silent and anisotropic big bang singularities: The spatial scalar curvature

 \section{The spatial scalar curvature}

 In most of this article, the arguments concerning the asymptotics are based on assumptions concerning $\hml_{U}^{l}\mK$ for $l=0,1$.
-However, assuming Einstein's equations to be satisfied, $\hml_{U}\mK$ can be calculated in terms of the spatial curvatures, the lapse function, the mean curvature, the cosmological constant and components of the stress energy tensor; cf. (\ref{eq:mlUmKwithEinstein}).
-For this reason, it is of interest to calculate the curvatures of the hypersurfaces $\bM_{t}$ in terms of the structure constants $\g^{A}_{BC}$, the $\mu_{A}$ etc. Moreover, some of the bounds on $\mK$ arise from the constraint equations.
+However, assuming Einstein's equations to be satisfied, $\hml_{U}\mK$ can be calculated in terms of the spatial curvatures, the lapse function, the mean curvature, the cosmological constant and components of the stress energy tensor; see (\ref{eq:mlUmKwithEinstein appendix}).
+For this reason, it is of interest to calculate the curvatures of the hypersurfaces $\bM_{t}$ in terms of the structure coefficients $\g^{A}_{BC}$, the $\mu_{A}$, the $\bmu_A$ and derivatives of these quantities with respect to the frame $\{X_A\}$.
+Moreover, some of the bounds on $\mK$ arise from the constraint equations.
 For that reason, it is of interest to express the constraint equations with respect to the same quantities.

 Due to (\ref{eq:muAbmuAdefinition}), $\{\ONSF_{A}\}$, defined by

 (no summation on $A$), is an orthonormal frame with respect to $\bge$.
 We begin by calculating the Ricci and scalar curvature.